ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 #### What does is monitor ?

 Prometheus monitors nearly anything.
-It could be Linux/windows server, apache server, single applications, services, etc..
+It could be Linux/windows server, apache server, single applications, services, etc.

 It monitors **units** on those targets like:
 - CPU usage